How to check your credit report

 All three credit agencies have a statutory obligation to provide you with your credit report for £2, and you can access your report online or by asking for a written copy.
 Your statutory credit report shows a snapshot of your current credit history.

-Callcredit, under the brand name Noddle, also offers free access to your credit report for life, so it’s worth just applying for this rather than paying for a statutory report.
+Callcredit (under the brand name Noddle) and ClearScore (who base their service on Equifax data) also offer free access to your credit report for life.
+So it may be worth just applying for this rather than paying for a statutory report.